 I must be careful here, because many have come to believe something very odd about Christianity: that it is anti-science, anti-reason, anti-progressive phenomenon fueled by blind faith.
 That is not Christian faith at all!
 But even if you talk to the nicest atheistic guy about Christianity, he’ll probably tell you, “Look friend, I’m glad you found religion.
 I’m happy for you!
 But it’s not my thing; I’m just not a person of faith.”
-I hear this stuff and I wonder: Do you have any idea what faith even is?
+I would wish to respond by gently asking the following question: Do you understand what faith even is?
 Faith is used in the Bible similar to the word “trust.”
 Faith in Christ is trust in Christ, and trust comes from holding on to that which we have discovered to be true by using our God-given intellect, to gather the evidence, weigh the evidence, and come to a conclusion.
 When we talk about “faith in Christ” we are not speaking about a weird spontaneous twitch we would have for some arbitrary belief that we use as a bulldozer against common sense.
 This sad form of blind, counterfeit faith—what many atheists call anti-science, anti reason, and anti-progressive—we Christians call it anti-Bible, anti-gospel, anti-Jesus, and just flat-out stupid.

 We believe in evidence too.

 We just think that a truly objective view of the evidence available should not demand a blind eye to the possibility of a designer.